Understand delegation in a canvas app

 - Constant values that are the same across all records, such as control properties and global and context variables.

-Portions of your formula that evaluate to a constant value for all records can also be used.
-For example, Left( Language(), 2 ) does not depend on any columns of the record and therefore returns the same value for all records.
-It is effectively a constant.
-Use of context variables, collections, and signals may not be constant and therefore will prevent Filter and LookUp from being delegated.
+You can also use portions of your formula that evaluate to a constant value for all records.
+For example, Left( Language(), 2 ) doesn't depend on any columns of the record and, therefore, returns the same value for all records.
+It's effectively a constant.
+Use of context variables, collections, and signals may not be constant and, therefore, will prevent Filter and LookUp from being delegated.

 - *, /, Mod

 - String manipulation functions: Lower, Upper, Left, Mid, Len, ...

 In Sort, the formula can only be the name of a single column and can't include other operators or functions.

 All other functions don't support delegation, including these notable functions: